prismelabs/prismeanalytics.com/src/is/simple-analytics.md

 Prisme Analytics offers a refreshingly simple approach to website tracking, providing essential insights without unnecessary complexity.
-Our service is designed to be user-friendl y and straightforward, making it easy for website owners of all technical levels to understand their site's performance.
+Our service is designed to be user-friendly and straightforward, making it easy for website owners of all technical levels to understand their site's performance.

 With Prisme Analytics, you can say goodbye to overwhelming dashboards and